 It is also necessary for the product or equipment being installed will satisfy the energy-efficiency criteria and be on the Triple E Product Register.
 It should be noted that the criteria and list are regularly updated.
 The ACA can be claimed for the accounting period when the equipment was purchased provided that it is on the published list within that accounting period.

 Furthermore, your company must own the product or equipment.
 You won’t be entitled to the allowance if the equipment is hired, let or leased.

 If you want to qualify for this benefit, ensure that your chosen EV charging installation company has chargers which are on the Triple E Product Register.

-Independent Tax advice should be obtained from a qualified accountant to ensure the accelerated capital allowances are claimed correctly.
+Independent Tax advice should be obtained from a qualified accountant to ensure the Accelerated Capital Allowances are claimed correctly.

-Do you want to be eligible for business grants for EV charging equipment?
+Do you want to be eligible for business incentives for EV charging equipment?
 Choose a company like ePower that installs EV chargers which satisfy the Government’s energy-efficiency criteria.

 Call us now on 1800 99 88 77 to learn more about our products and services!